XPBytes/old.xpbytes.com/src/articles/javascript-is-not-call-by-reference.md

 applies to Ruby, JavaScript, Python, Java and so forth.
 It implies that all values are object, all values are boxed, and they copy a reference when they pass it _as value_.
-Unfortunately, in literature, the usage of this concept is not concistent, which is also why it's probably less known or used.
+Unfortunately, in literature, the usage of this concept is not consistent, which is also why it's probably less known or used.

 For the purpose of this article, call-by-sharing is `call by value`, but the value is always a reference.